mtsk/software-dev-summaries/implementing-domain-driven-design.md

 * Encapsulate domain concepts and related logic.
 * Help make the model more expressive and precise.

-Vernon emphasizes designing small, side-effect-free Value Objects to model important domain concepts (e.g., Money, Address, DateRange) instead of using primitive types.
+-> designing small, side-effect-free Value Objects to model important domain concepts (e.g., Money, Address, DateRange) instead of using primitive types.